yinkam/timed-cart/README.md

 * Angular
 * Angular-aria
 * Angular-animate
-* The ng-Draggable module has not been integrated yet and can be skipped.

 The application will need to be hosted in a simple http server for it to run properly.